PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 built and linked across Rust or Python source files.
 A dedicated textual language and its filesystem/package syntax are not required initially.

 A surface-code convenience API should live under `pecos.qec.surface` and use `SurfacePatch` as its only source of surface-code geometry.
-SLR is useful precedent for separating authoring from rendering, but the new API should not depend on SLR.
-The existing SLR surface gate library is incomplete, and its generic representation is lower-level than users need for logical QEC experiments.
+The initial API should not depend on SLR: the existing SLR surface gate library is incomplete, and its generic block representation is lower-level than users need for logical QEC experiments.
+The architectural lessons and useful lowering logic should be carried forward without making the new representation a thin wrapper around SLR.

 The generic graph must not become a second general-purpose PECOS IR.
 PHIR already has modules, regions, blocks, SSA operands/results, custom dialects,